LoLei/spmf-py/README.md

 The SPMF Open-Source Data Mining Library Version 2.
 Proc.
 19th European Conference on Principles of Data Mining and Knowledge Discovery (PKDD 2016) Part III, Springer LNCS 9853,  pp. 36-40.
 ```

+## Disclaimer
+This module has not been tested for all 184 algorithms offered in SPMF.
+If one is not working, submit an issue or create a PR yourself!